Ben Joyce (baseball): Professional career

-The Los Angeles Angels selected Joyce in the third round in the 2022 Major League Baseball draft.
+The Los Angeles Angels selected Joyce in the third round in the 2022 MLB draft.
 He signed with the Angels on July 22, 2022, and received a $1 million signing bonus.
 Joyce was assigned to the Double-A Rocket City Trash Pandas to start his professional career.
 In Joyce's first professional game, he gave up four hits and two earned runs with a strikeout in one inning of relief pitching.
 He finished his first professional season at 1–0 with a 2.08 ERA, 20 strikeouts, and a save in 13 appearances.